alanspado98/FDC2Qt/README.md

 Tool for generating **continuous streamflow series (Qt)** in ungauged basins using **period-of-record flow duration curves** (POR-**FDC**).

 ## Description
-**FDC2Qt** generates long and hydrologically consistent synthetic (daily and hourly) streamflow series in ungauged or scarcely gauged catchments.\nIt takes as **input** morpho-climatic features of gauged and ungauged catchments and hydrometric information of gauged catchments (daily/hourly streamflows, mean annual flows, hourly stream stages, rating curves).
+**FDC2Qt** generates long and hydrologically consistent synthetic (daily and hourly) streamflow series in ungauged or scarcely gauged catchments.long-term average streamflow.<br>It takes as **input** morpho-climatic features of gauged and ungauged catchments and hydrometric information of gauged catchments (daily/hourly streamflows, mean annual flows, hourly stream stages, rating curves).
 Its **methodology** consist in three steps.
 For a given ungauged site:
   1)  a regional POR-FDC is predicted as the product between the mean annual flow and a dimensionless FDC (*index-flow approach*, see Castellarin et al., WRR, 2004)
       1.1)